DANYSR8/ENEE_3141_DigiComm/Lab 5 QPSK_QAM/Lab 5 QPSK _QAM .md

 ### QPSK Modulation
 #### Block Diagram Representation

-The overall block diagram displays the end goal for this section.
-It displays the complete generation of a QPSK signal, going from a digtal signal that is split up the data from odd and even bits, where each is multiply by a basis fucntion, either a sine or cosine.
-Each signal is then added together giving the overall QPSK singal that will be transimited.
+The overall block diagram illustrates the end goal of this section.
+It shows the complete generation of a QPSK signal, starting from a digital signal that separates the data into odd and even bits.
+Each of these bits is then multiplied by a basis function, which can be either a sine or cosine wave.
+The resulting signals are then summed together, producing the final QPSK signal that will be transmitted

 ![Overall 4 ](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/284c3d63-90b1-4f60-b6c9-7dbf5490b1c3)